 Want to know more?
 The final post in this 3-part series is titled, “Feedback Matters!
 Evaluation in the Virtual Classroom.”

-Register for an upcoming webinar that ties all 3 blogs together.
+Watch the webinar that ties all 3 blogs together.

-COVID-19•Educational experience•Student Journey Analytics•Webinar•
+COVID-19•Educational experience•Student Experience Management•Webinar•